Wing Luke

-Wing Chong Luke (February 18, 1925 – May 16, 1965; 陸榮昌 (Lù Róngchāng, Luk^{6} Wing^{4}coeng^{1})) was a Chinese American lawyer and politician from Seattle.

-Luke served as an assistant attorney general of Washington for the state civil rights division from 1957 to 1962.
+Wing Chong Luke (陸榮昌; February 18, 1925 – May 16, 1965) was a Chinese-born American lawyer and politician.
+He served as an assistant attorney general of Washington for the state civil rights division from 1957 to 1962.
 He was later a member of the Seattle City Council for position 5 from 1962 until his death in 1965 in a plane crash.
-The Wing Luke Museum is named in his honor.

-The first Asian American to hold elected office in the state, Luke was cited as an inspiration by Gary Locke, the first Chinese American governor of Washington.
+Luke was the first Asian American to hold elected office in the state, he was cited as an inspiration by Gary Locke, the first Chinese American governor of Washington.
+The Wing Luke Museum in Seattle is named in his honor.

 Early life and education

 Family background and upbringing

-Luke was born on February 18, 1925, in a small town near Guangzhou.
+Luke was born on February 18, 1925, in a small town near Canton (Guangzhou).
 His grandfather had run a laundry in Seattle, but exclusion laws forced Luke's father to return to China.
 When Luke was five, his family moved to the United States, but he did not settle in Seattle until 1931, at the age of six.
 Upon their arrival in Seattle, the family saved to open a modest laundry and grocery store in the University District.
 Luke was the oldest of six children.
+The artist-turned-Hollywood actor Keye Luke was one of his cousins.

 While in school, Luke was often teased for his Chinese origins and on multiple occasions got into physical confrontations with bullies.
 After the outbreak of World War II, Luke's family was evicted from their apartment by their landlady for looking Japanese, which would instill in Luke a fire for social activism for the rest of his life.
 However, he eventually became the Roosevelt High School student body president.
 In 1944, his grades and civic activities earned him an invitation as a high school consultant for a White House Conference on juvenile problems, though Luke's induction into the army would prevent him from attending.

 Military service

 Only halfway through his senior year of high school, Luke was inducted into the U.S. Army.
 Initially in the Army Specialized Training Program, he then joined the infantry and field artillery and was acting first sergeant and regimental S-1 sergeant in the 40th division Field Artillery.
 He served in Guam, Korea, New Guinea, New Britain and the Philippines, where he received the Bronze Star Medal and six combat stars.
+During a furlough, he supported his family after they were evicted from their apartment, when they were lumped in with Japanese Americans as "enemy aliens", an incident which would inspire his later activism.